quickwit-oss/quickwit/docs/tutorials/configure-aws-env.md

 ## Network
 Cluster membership and search workload distribution need UDP and TCP communication between instances.
-You need to authorize UDP and TCP on all ports between them to make it work.
+You need to authorize UDP and TCP on relevant ports between them to make it work: by default, TCP port 8080 is used by the web server, TCP and UDP 8081 ports (8080 + 1) are used by the cluster membership protocol and TCP port 8082 (8080 + 2) is used for gRPC communication.

 ## Common errors